 Knowing what the machine was used for will help understand how hard it’s been worked.
 Compare the number of hours of operation against the age of the machine - access platforms with fewer hours on the clock will usually have less wear and tear.

 Does it have an Operator’s Manual?

 UK law mandates that the operator’s manual must be present at all times, so if it doesn’t have one, you should find out how easy it is to get a replacement.

 Does it come with a full service and inspection history?

 Under LOLER 98 legislation, all access platforms have to undergo a Thorough Inspection every six months (see side panel) and the owner is obliged to hand over this paperwork at point of sale, so ask to see the documentation.
 This will also flag up any historical issues with the machine.

 How easy is it to find spare parts?

 Popular models from brands like Genie are more likely to have readily available, competitively priced parts.
 Machines from lesser known brands, or that are obsolete, usually means that parts will be harder to find, more expensive, and have longer lead times.
-Before you buy, it is worth contacting an access parts specialist, such as Telford-based IPS, to check on parts pricing and availability.

 What are the payment and delivery terms and conditions?